EzeOnoky/PBL-Project3/README.md

 Now that i see ‘Database connected successfully’, it means we have our backend configured.
 Now we are going to test it.

-## MONGODB DATABASE
 ## Testing Backend Code without Frontend using RESTful API

+## Chalenges encountered

+So far we have written backend part of our To-Do application, and configured a database, but we do not have a frontend UI yet.
+We need ReactJS code to achieve that.
+But during development, we will need a way to test our code using RESTfulL API.
+Therefore, we will need to make use of some API development client to test our code.

+In this project, we will use Postman to test our API.
+Postman has already been installed on the PC, now to test our API, we will perform CRUD operartions on Postman

-CRUD operartions on Postman - CRUD - Create, Rename, Update Delete any kind of resources using Postman
+CRUD operartions on Postman - CRUD means - Create, Rename, Update Delete any kind of resources using Postman

+It is advised to test all the API endpoints and make sure they are working.
+For the endpoints that require body, you should send JSON back with the necessary fields since it’s what we setup in our code.

+Now open your Postman, create a POST request to the API http://<PublicIP-or-PublicDNS>:5000/api/todos.
+This request sends a new task to our To-Do list so the application could store it in the database.